cscheid/cscheid.net/projects/d3-drills/drill2-4.md

 ---
-title: Joins, Drill 3
+title: Joins, Drill 4
 layout: d3_project
 ---

-# Joins, Drill 3
+# Joins, Drill 4

-Write the function `updateEvenCircles` that will take a selection of elements, and update the data bound to circles with even keys to the values in the variable `newData`.
-Each circle is bound to an object with the shape `{key: ..., value: ...}`, and the join selection corresponding to the `key` field of each value in the array.
+Write the function `removeEvenCircles` that will take a selection of elements, remove the elements whose `value` fields are even, and return a selection with those elements.
+As before, each circle is bound to an object with the shape `{key: ..., value: ...}`.

     <body>
       <svg id="svg">